 Taking a serious interest in cocktails almost inevitably means delving into “vintage cocktails” and their histories, since cocktails had their heyday from the late 1800s through the middle of the 20th century — a period that witnessed two world wars and the invention of almost every drink you know and love.
 Undoubtedly, a well-crafted cocktail provided comfort as often as pleasure throughout these volatile decades (if you’ll overlook a few of the cruder concoctions of the Prohibition years).
 After clear-cut global struggles against evil reached their nuclear climax, society was left with the backwash of a more muddled Cold War period, and mixologists seem to have markedly lowered their standards in the years following the cocktail’s golden age.

 “Cocktails” after about 1960 all too often meant just some alcohol mixed with soda (rum and coke, anyone?), an oversweetened Slushee (Margarita 2.0), or vodka with whatever.
 Vodka, whose quality hinges on how odorless and tasteless it can be, should only be allowed in three drinks: the vodka Martini, the Bloody Mary, and the White Russian (and if we’re going to be serious about this, maybe only the first).
-These are standards I inherited from my grandfather, a man who took his drinking seriously, and I stand by them — in fact, I’d argue that you can tell the quality of a cocktail menu by how few vodka drinks it lists.
+In fact, I’d argue that you can tell the quality of a cocktail menu by how few vodka drinks it lists.

 Vintage cocktails, on the other hand, were generally invented by people who liked to drink and liked to taste what they were drinking.
 They were also American and European inventions, by and large (though of course not exclusively, as my Latin cocktail posts show).
 So you see a lot of gin-based drinks, along with drinks made of whiskey, brandy, or rum.
 You will see very few vodka drinks (the spirit was barely known outside Russia until the 1950s), and you will see very few drinks where the mixers overwhelm the flavor of the base spirit: the goal was to enhance and complement the flavor of the base, not mask it.